afrigem/ProductManagement/README.md

-This Django E-commerce platform is a marketplace for connecting beauty brands and dermatologists to consumers.
+This Django E-commerce platform is a marketplace for connecting beauty brands to consumers.
 The API is developed using Django REST Framework serving as the backend for managing products on the e-commerce platform, allowing users to create, update, delete, and view products.